Type hinting package for django

 It is used to hint that the variable is an

 QuerySet object containing multiple objects whose nature we will determine.
+This type is used for filter functions that return a iterable query, such as

 You need to hint it to